Re: Atari? (Score: 1)

 How is

-"I tried that thing, but I like this other one better because ..." or "that reminds me of something I read here" or "if you're interested in that thing you might also be interested in this other thing"
+"I tried that thing, but I like this other one better because ..." or "that reminds me of something I read here" or "if you're interested in that thing you might also be interested in this other thing"a discussion?

 Re: In a similar vein...
 (Score: 1)